-The bloom of red on her handicraft is jarring.
-I scrub at the ruined quills until something inside me cracks.
+The bloom of red on her pristine handicraft is jarring.
+I scrub uselessly at the ruined quills until something inside of me cracks.

 “Fine!
 You want the truth?
 She’s gone, alright?
 She’s dead.”

 The words ring out, loud and clear.
-I can’t hear his response over its returning echo in my head.
+So loud that I can’t hear his response over its returning echo in my head.